theSKETCH01/First-Console-Game/README.md

-A basic Stone Paper and Scissor game with all the applicable rules.
+A basic console game in C of "Stone-Paper-Scissor" with all the applicable rules and regulations.